It was the final school period of the day, and to think Nevil had come so close this time!

 And finally, there were the toilets…

-Similar to contemporary architecture from other schools, all Stupendous High’s privies had ventilation-pipes that were mounted to run straight up the outside walls.
-Except with this particular design, these pipes terminated on the second-floor, just under the classroom windows- where the foul odors could eventually escape.
+Similar to contemporary architecture from other schools, all Stupendous High’s privies had ventilation pipes that were mounted to run straight up the outside walls.
+Except for this particular design, these pipes terminated on the second floor, just under the classroom windows, where the foul odors could eventually escape.
 This meant that every time some poor soul had excused himself to the loo, the entire upper floor would be fumigated with the pungent smell, like breathing in death itself and, naturally, curse them for it.

 Everyone rued the day that someone might get diarrhea and so it remained an unspoken fear among the students…